manymoments/manymoments.github.io/_posts/2022-06-28-DAG-meets-BFT.markdown

 ---
-title: DAG Meets BFT - The Next Generation of BFT Consensus
+title: DAG Meets BFT: The Next Generation of BFT Consensus
-date: 2022-06-28 14:00:00 -04:00
+date: 2022-06-28 15:00:00 +03:00
 author: Alexander Spiegelman
 tags:
 - consensus
 ---

-This post explains in simple words a recent development in the theory and practice of directed acyclic graph-based (DAG-based) Byzantine Fault Tolerance (BFT) consensus, published in three prestigious peer-reviewed conferences, and currently being integrating into several Blockchain companies, e.g., Aptos, Celo, MystenLabs, and Somelier.
+This post explains in simple words a recent development in the theory and practice of directed acyclic graph-based (DAG-based) Byzantine Fault Tolerance (BFT) consensus, published in three prestigious peer-reviewed conferences, and currently being implemented by several Blockchain companies, e.g., Aptos, Celo, Mysten Labs, and Somelier.

 * [DAG-Rider: All You Need Is DAG](https://arxiv.org/abs/2102.08325) (PODC 2021).
 [I. Keidar,  E. Kokoris-Kogias, O. Naor, A. Spiegelman]
-* [Narwhal&Tusk](https://arxiv.org/abs/2105.11827) (eurosys 2022 **Best paper award**)
+* [Narwhal&Tusk](https://arxiv.org/abs/2105.11827) (EuroSys 2022 **Best paper award**)
 [G. Danezis, E. Kokoris-Kogias, A. Sonnino, A. Spiegelman]
 * [Bullshark](https://arxiv.org/abs/2201.05677) (To appear at CCS 2022)
 [A. Spiegelman, N. Giridharan, A. Sonnino, E. Kokoris-Kogias]

 **TL;DR: Decoupling data dissemination from metadata ordering is the key mechanism to allow scalable and high throughput consensus systems.
-Moreover, using an efficient implementation of a DAG to abstract the network communication layer from the (zero communication overhead) consensus logic allows for embarrassingly simple and efficient implementations (e.g., more than 90x throughput improvement over Hotstuff).**
+Moreover, using an efficient implementation of a DAG to abstract the network communication layer from the (zero communication overhead) consensus logic allows for embarrassingly simple and efficient implementations (e.g., more than one order of magnitude throughput improvement compared to Hotstuff).**

 ## DAG-based Consensus